-The purpose of the fuel security study is to examine how anticipated generating resource and fuelmix combinations could impact reliable operation of the regional bulk power system during the winter period.
-More than a dozen, hypothetical combinations involving different regional resource portfolios are being studied.
-These hypothetical future conditions were developed based on a range of resource and fuel types that could realistically be expected to be available in the 2025 timeframe.
+This is the first operational study conducted by the ISO to focus on the effect of fuel supply on power system operations throughout an entire winter.
+As a result, a new study model had to be developed.
+The model includes more than twenty hypothetical combinations involving different regional resource mixes.
+These hypothetical future conditions were developed based on a range of resource and fuel types that might be expected to be available in the 2024/2025 timeframe.

 Each case is populated with differing levels of non-natural-gas generator retirements, imports from neighboring power grids, dual-fuel power plants (that can generate electricity using natural gas or oil), liquefied natural gas (LNG) imports, and renewable resource development.
-All the cases take into account the ISO's forecasts for demand reductions provided by energy efficiency measures and distributed solar generation in 2025.
+All the cases take into account the ISO's forecasts for demand reductions provided by energy efficiency measures and distributed solar generation during this timeframe.

-The study will quantify each case's fuel security risk-that is, the number and duration of energy shortfalls that could occur during the entire winter period in 2025 and that would require implementation of emergency procedures to maintain reliability.
+This study will quantify each case's fuel security risk-that is, the number and duration of energy shortfalls that could occur during the entire winter period in 2024/2025 and that would require implementation of emergency procedures to maintain reliability.
 These energy shortfalls are to be viewed as a measure of system stress, with increased shortfalls signifying increased risk and, conversely, fewer shortfalls indicating a lower risk.